 But if you switch the search to blue and white there are countless variations in every size and shape and ranging through every single price point.

 The truth is, blue and white is one of the most popular color combinations that people use to decorate their homes.

-This is ever more true when it comes to spring decor because there’s something so crisp and refreshing about blue and white.
+This is ever more true when it comes to classic decor because there’s something so crisp and refreshing about blue and white.
 It can be interpreted across many design styles from English manor to cottage to farmhouse.
 And, of course, it works perfectly with my preferred style, a modern version of French Country.

 But first let’s look at blue and white decor ideas and how I’ve used this combo in my home.

 I sometimes feel that using blue and white decor is a direction you have to commit to.
 It’s such a distinct look that it can seem intimidating if you’re not sure you want to live with it all the time.

 But in reality there are ways to make a bold blue and white statement with pieces that can easily be switched out.

 On our patio above, I used pillows and planters to deliver the chinoiserie look I was after.
 The inexpensive outdoor rug was the unifying piece that brought the whole look together.
 These accents are mixed with whites and neutrals used in the more dominant furniture pieces.
 This makes it super easy to transform the look whenever the mood strikes.

 Another way to bring blue and white into your home is to use it in setting a table.
 This provides an opportunity to go all in without making overall decor changes.

 The approach would be similar to decorating a room using classic blue and white patterns.
 A toile tablecloth, needlepoint pillows, chinoiserie vases and similarly patterned plates all blend wonderfully together.
 You could also try ticking stripes or gingham checks for a subtle almost textural effect.